dcefram/blog/content/blog/installing-sublime-in-opensuse.md

 handles import paths, and with the fact that Gogland got better tooling when it came to coding in Go Language, I'm now using it as my primary editor.

-But for the past few days, Sublime Text announced that they just released Sublime Text 3 out of Beta.
+But a day or two ago, Sublime Text announced that they just released Sublime Text 3 out of Beta.
 I wanted to test it out in my OpenSUSE laptop since I paid for a Sublime Text license, and would wanted to encourage myself that I didn't just waste 70 dollars on a product that got outdated pretty quickly after VSCode came out.
 But alas, zypper does not have the latest and greated Sublime Text 3 :(